 DISCLAIMER: I have provided zealous, efficient and effective representation to families of children with special needs for over 15 years.
 Here are some of the successful outcomes I have achieved for my clients.
 Please keep in mind that special education matters depend greatly on the facts of each individual case.
 The favorable results I achieved in the following decisions do not guarantee I will win the same results in your case.
 Please contact me to discuss the merits of your particular case.

-J.C. v. ______ School District (Montgomery County, July, 2016).
+BS v.
+School District (Montgomery County, March 2018).

-G.W. v. ______ School District (Montgomery County, March, 2016).
+Z.C. v.
+School District (Montgomery County, April 2017).

-CJ v. ______ School District (Lancaster County, July, 2016).
+JW v.
+School District (Chester County, January 2017).

 JW is a highly intelligent but profoundly dyslexic high school student.
 For years, the District blamed his struggles at school on perceived laziness and bad attitude.
 Parents retained my services.
 On my recommendation, Parents enrolled JW at Delaware Valley Friends School.
 I filed for due process and secured tuition reimbursement for Parents.
 JW is thriving with the intensive, one-on-one support he receives at DVFS.